Last updated December 21, 2021

 All four wheels should be securely fixed to the car, with all their attachments in place.
 Rims will also be examined for damage, so beware of cracks or distortion.

 Tyres will be tested for cuts or bulges, as well as tread depth.
-Legal tread depth is at least 1.6mm deep through the continuous band.
-To check tread depth, you can place a 20p coin into the grooves of the main tread and ensure the outer band of the coin is visible.
-If you can’t see the outer band of the coin, your tread is below the legal limit.
+The minimum legal tread depth is 1.6mm through the continuous band.
+To check tread depth, you can place a 20p coin into the grooves of the main tread and ensure the outer band of the coin isn’t visible.
+If you cansee the outer band of the coin, your tread is below the legal limit.

 The same sized tyres should be fitted on each axle, and all the axles should be aligned properly.